yvan99/podzo/README.md

  OR HERE https://podzo.herokuapp.com/

-yOU WILL BE DIrected to the homepage where you will be able to view the list of registered restaurents with somw details
+YOU WILL BE redirected to the homepage where you will be able to view the list of registered restaurents with somw details

 NOTE : Results are fetched from the database

+- On The restaurats list on homepage , click on the restaurant name and you will be able to view the restaurant menu

+- IN navigation menu click on login button and you will be directed to the login page

+- on that page , fill the user credentials provided

+ADMIN CREDENTIALS

+EMAIL : admin2020@gmail.com

+PASSWORD: 1234@git

+- Homepage : include the app statistics and Dashboard
+- Restaurant : holds the list of restaurant , click on add new button to add one
+- Menu: Holds the list of the restaurants menu , click on add new to add a menu

+Note: THE DATA ARE STORED IN DATABASE

 ```
-XAMMP
+hosting service :  heroku
 ```